opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

 :--- | :--- | :---
-outgoing_searches | Integer | The number of outgoing search requests for the node. avg_queue_size | Integer | The rolling average queue size of search requests for the node (exponentially weighted). avg_service_time_ns | Integer | The rolling average service time for search requests in nanoseconds (exponentially weighted). avg_response_time_ns | Integer | The rolling average response time for search requests in nanoseconds (exponentially weighted). rank | String | The node's rank that is used to select shards when routing requests.
+outgoing_searches | Integer | The number of outgoing search requests for the node. avg_queue_size | Integer | The rolling average queue size of search requests for the node (exponentially weighted). avg_service_time_ns | Integer | The rolling average service time for search requests, in nanoseconds (exponentially weighted). avg_response_time_ns | Integer | The rolling average response time for search requests, in nanoseconds (exponentially weighted). rank | String | The node's rank that is used to select shards when routing requests.

 ### `indexing_pressure`